Kim Kardashian Opens Up About ‘Emotional’ Trip Back To Paris After 2016 Robbery

 The trip back to Paris was the first time that Kim Kardashian had stepped foot in the city since her terrifying 2016 attack and robbery.
 As many fans will remember, Kim was tied up and held at gunpoint in October of 2016 when masked men broke into her hotel room and stole more than $10 million worth of jewelry from her.

-Kardashian later revealed on the family’s reality TV show that she thought she may be raped or murdered, and that she saw a vision of her older sister, Kourtney Kardashian, returning to her hotel room to find her dead body.
+Kardashian later revealed on the family’s reality TV show that she thought she may be raped or murdered and that she saw a vision of her older sister, Kourtney Kardashian, returning to her hotel room to find her dead body.
 Kim also claimed that she begged the men for her life, revealing that she had babies at home.
 Kim also stated that looking back on the robbery, she believes it was meant to happen to her to teach her an important lesson.

 “I know this sounds crazy, but I know that was meant to happen to me,” she continued.
 “I don’t want to start crying, but I know that was so meant to happen to me… I’m such a different person.
 I really feel like things happen in your life to teach you things.
 I was definitely materialistic before, not that there’s anything bad with having things and working hard to get those things and I’m really proud of everyone around me that’s successful.
 But I’m so happy that my kids get this me and that this is who I’m raising my kids [to be].
 Because I just don’t care about that stuff anymore, I really don’t,” Kim told Ellen DeGeneres.